wootfish/eli.sohl.com/drafts/theseus-revamp.md

 through the node address generation process many times, so in some sense flooding the network with data reduces to launching a small-scale Sybil attack -- meaning that our Sybil defenses come into play here as well.

 Let's also _consider_ adding timestamps here as well.
-As with node addresses, this would be a countermeasure against precomputation.
-If you solve a proof-of-work problem once, should you be able to store that data in perpetuity?
+After all, if you solve a proof-of-work problem once, should you be able to store that data in perpetuity?
 Or should your license last for some shorter period of time (say, one month)?
 Something to think about.

 OK, so we haven't worked through the necessary math to nail down any specifics here, but the conceptual grounding seems solid.
-Now, how can we minimize the overhead of this extra proof-of-work constraint for honest peers?
+Now how can we minimize the overhead of this extra proof-of-work constraint for honest peers?

-First, let's set a lower threshold below which proof-of-work is not required.
+First, let's specify some threshold below which proof-of-work is not required.
 Maybe in the ballpark of 1kb -- maybe much lower.
 We can finalize the parameterization after conducting more formal analysis.

 Second, let's make the function involve both the data and the data address.
 Thus, solving the proof-of-work problem